Connect Authentication Manager to the Cloud Authentication Service

 Users can access agent-protected resources with the following methods:

-When RSA Authentication Manager 8.5 or later is configured to act as a proxy server for the Cloud Authentication Service, users can authenticate with the additional methods that are supported by their REST protocol authentication agents.
+When Authentication Manager 8.5 or later is configured to act as a proxy server for the Cloud Authentication Service, users can authenticate with the additional methods that are supported by their REST protocol authentication agents.
 If Authentication Manager cannot communicate with the Cloud Authentication Service, users are prompted for Authenticate OTP.

 Users can access agent-protected resources with multifactor authentication using the methods specified by the access policy.
 They are prompted to authenticate with a method that is based upon their assurance level.
 For more information, see How Assurance Levels Are Used During Authentication.